 For more information regarding Walmart’s audit requirements please read our Standards for Suppliers.

 Through signing Walmart’s Supplier Agreement, suppliers agree to comply with the obligations stated in the Standards for Suppliers, which have been amended to require suppliers to certify that materials incorporated into their products comply with laws on slavery and human trafficking.

 We require all Walmart associates to comply with our Statement of Ethics.
-Suppliers, contractors and service providers are expected to act ethically and are required to comply with Walmart’s Standards for Suppliers and our Ethical Sourcing Program Standards.
+Suppliers, contractors and service providers are expected to act ethically and are required to comply with Walmart’s Standards for Suppliers and our Responsible Sourcing Program Standards.
 As with all alleged violations of policy, we investigate issues and take the appropriate action up to and including termination of associates and termination of agreements for suppliers and contractors.